 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
 Our audit procedures to evaluate the directors' assessment of the Group's and the Society's ability to continue to adopt the going concern basis of accounting included but were not limited to:

-Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Group's and the Society's ability to continue as a going concern;
+- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Group's and the Society's ability to each continue as a going concern; - Inspecting the 'Going Concern and Viability Review' prepared by management for the Board, covering the going concern period of 12 months from the date of approval of the financial statements and challenging management's inputs derived from the Group Own Risk and Solvency Assessment Report and Business Plan;

-- Reviewing the 'Going Concern and Viability Review' prepared by management for the Board, covering the going concern period of 12 months from the date of the financial statements; - · Reviewing regulatory correspondence; - Reviewing the Own Risk and Solvency Assessment, which gives a forward-looking assessment of own risks and solvency requirements and the future capital position based on severe but plausible scenarios applied by the Board, and contains severe but plausible Reverse Stress and Scenario Tests; - Considering information obtained during the course of our audit and events after balance sheet date for any evidence that would contradict management's assessment of going concern; and - Evaluating the appropriateness of the directors' disclosures in the financial statements on going concern.
+- Inspecting regulatory correspondence for the Society with the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA); - Inspecting the Group Own Risk and Solvency Assessment Report, which gives a forward-looking assessment of own risks and solvency requirements and the future capital position based on modelled scenarios applied by the Board, and contains severe but plausible Reverse Stress and Scenario Tests; - Evaluating the business plan for the Group by challenging the appropriateness of management's assumptions and judgements made in their business plan.
+In doing so, key assumptions such as forecast growth were agreed to relevant market data and the historical accuracy of management forecasts were reviewed; - Inspecting the board minutes of the Society for the year and up to the date of approval of the financial statements; - Considering information obtained during the course of our audit and events after balance sheet date for any evidence that would contradict management's assessment of going concern; and - Evaluating the appropriateness of the directors' disclosures in the financial statements on going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and the Society's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and the Society's ability to each continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.